DrishyaR/Diollo/README.md

 ### An all-in-one online shopping website

 ## Why Diollo?
-Diollo is designed to be an all-in-one website wherein, multiple options for buying, selling and renting things are provided.
-This website is especially relevant for hostel students, as they can use it to lend/sell their possesions to other students.
+Diollo is desgned to be an all-in-one website wherein, multiple options for buying, selling and renting things are provided.
+This website is especialy relevant for hostel students, as they can use it to lend/sell their possesions to other students.
 This website will include the features like adding to cart, selling and renting with the additional option of renting your possesions for a period of time.

 ## Techology Stack